 We prefer digital images in the JPEG or TIFF formats.
-Your photos can either be burned on a CD and sent via snail mail or emailed as an attachment.
-Ideally your image files would be a few megabytes or less in size so that they will have sufficient detail but are not so large that they might hang up in an email server or be difficult to manipulate.
+Your photos can either be burned on a CD and sent via snail mail, emailed as an attachment or saved in a Dropbox file.
+Ideally your image files would be a few megabytes or less in size so that they will have sufficient detail but are not so large that they might hang up in an email server.
 Scanned images of historic photos are always appreciated, especially if they are of high enough resolution to see details.
-Email can be sent to firstname.lastname@example.org.
-I also accept standard film photographs, which can be sent to:
+I will also accept standard film photographs, which can be sent to:

 Historic Design Consulting LLC